 The latest information on Coronavirus and the UK’s response and management can be found on the government website.
-News and guidance is being issued regularly so please read those sections too.
+News and guidance is being issued regularly.

-Coronavirus FAQs clarify what you can and can’t do up to 4 July.
-After the 4 July the rules will change.
+Coronavirus FAQs clarify what you can and can’t do.
 Make sure you are up to date with the latest guidance:

 - When to stay at home

 - Safer travel guidance for passengers

 - Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19